CSCI-2521/tutorials/tutorials/01-agentic-setup.md

 Instructions for setting these up follow.

-## Install a subscription-based app
+## Set up a subscription-based app
 The three biggest players in the frontier AI model landscape are Open AI, Anthropic, and Google.
 Each of them offers a consumer subscription that currently gives far more AI usage then you can get by paying directly for AI on a per token basis.
 They each have their own special agentic coding app that works well with their own models:

 | Company | Product | Current Models (as of Sep 2026) |